Korean, Edit

 Figure 10.
 Principle of Visium FF

-Type 2. probe-based Visium
+Type 2.
+Probe-based Visium

 ○ It can be done in both FF (Fresh Frozen) and FFPE (Formalin-Fixed Paraffin-Embedded) samples.
 In particular, FFPE (formalin-fixed paraffin-embedded) samples cannot undergo direct Visium due to RNA degradation, where mRNA molecules are fragmented into various pieces.